openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   for your repository and create a Repository CR.

   This feature is disabled by default and is only supported with GitHub App.

   ****NOTE****: If you have a GitHub App already setup then verify if `Repository` event is subscribed.

 * `auto-configure-repo-namespace-template`

   If `auto-configure-new-github-repo` is enabled then you can provide a template for generating the namespace for your new repository.
   By default, the namespace will be generated using this format `{{repo_name}}-pipelines`.

   You can override the default using the following variables

   * `{{repo_owner}}`: The repository owner.
   * `{{repo_name}}`: The repository name.

   for example. if the template is defined as `{{repo_owner}}-{{repo_name}}-ci`, then the namespace generated for repository `https://github.com/owner/repo` will be `owner-repo-ci`

+* `error-log-snippet`

+  Enable or disable the feature to show a log snippet of the failed task when there is an error in a Pipeline

+  It will show the last 3 lines of the first container of the first task that has error in the pipeline.

+  ***NOTE***: You may want to disable this if you think your pipeline may leak some value

 ## Pipelines-As-Code Info